-The essentials are only the skeleton of the job advertisement.
+The essentials make up the skeleton of the job description.
 These are the elements you will recognize from nearly any job description.

 Typically, “the essentials” are broken up into some variation these six categories:

 - Brief description of the job